 Recording URLs expire within 10 minutes.
 Your team either reviews them immediately or your webhook stores them in your own secure archive.

-Which compliance certifications does Retell AI hold?
+Which compliance certifications does Waboom AI hold?

 Is zero retention suitable for all businesses, or just regulated industries?